d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 \rgs
 \rgs

-\rgi *Note: a p-value, p-value interpretation, decision, and conclusion for this example can be found in the Reading Guide solutions for 5.4.1to5.4.2 and 5.4.3.*
+*Note: a p-value, p-value interpretation, decision, and conclusion for this example can be found in the Reading Guide solutions for Sections 5.4.1--5.4.3.*

 ### Section 5.5 (Errors, power, and practical importance) {-}